Mspy1/KTweak/README.md

 # Other Notes
 You should know that on Android devices, KTweak applies after init finishes + Android mounts + 120 seconds in order to prevent Android's init from overwriting any values.

-# Contact
-You can find me on telegram at @tytydraco.
-Feel free to email me at tylernij@gmail.com.

-Join the releases channel at @ktweak, or the discussion channel at @ktweak_discussion.